-Morphew murder trial: Testimony reveals missing mom's affair, bodycam shows deputies finding her mountain bike
+Suzanne Morphew's affair revealed at murder trial, bodycam shows deputies finding her mountain bike

 Suzanne and Barry Morphew had talked about separating, their daughter's boyfriend told deputies